-Glitches and delays bedevil unemployment agency as its chief points to progress
+Glitches, delays bedevil Washington’s unemployment agency as its chief points to progress

 And the agency continues to face criticism for problems with its phone system and website.
 “Sometimes I’ll log on and get halfway through submitting my weekly claim and the website will just completely shut down,” said Meaghan Flowers, an unemployed preschool teacher in the Spokane area.

-The latest criticism is particularly worrying in the wake of new public health restrictions ordered by Gov. Jay Inslee on Nov.
+The latest criticism is particularly worrying in the wake of the new public health restrictions on restaurants and other businesses ordered by Gov. Jay Inslee on Nov.
 15, said Sen. Karen Keiser, D-Des Moines.
-“There’s going to be a huge number of … people who are going to be impacted with layoffs,” said Keiser, chair of the commerce and labor committee, which oversees ESD.
+“There’s going to be a huge number of … people who are going to be impacted with layoffs,” said Keiser, chair of the Commerce and Labor Committee, which oversees ESD.
 “It should be not so hard [to reach ESD] anymore.
 We should make it easier on people.”

+ESD was also criticized in October by the state Auditor’s Office for being slow to respond to requests for information about this spring’s massive unemployment fraud and other issues related to the pandemic.

 LeVine acknowledged that ongoing problems with the agency’s phone and web systems and some staffing shortages mean some claimants still aren’t getting help fast enough.